AdobeDocs/mix-modeler.en/help/models/overview.md

 ---
 # Models

-The model functionality in Mix Modeler allows you to configure, train, and score AI/ML models specific to your business objectives and supported by AI-driven transfer learning between multitouch attribution and marketing mix modeling.
+The model functionality in Mix Modeler allows you to configure, train, and score AI/ML models specific to your business objectives.
+The training and scoring supports AI-driven transfer learning between multitouch attribution and marketing mix modeling.

 The models are based on the harmonized data that you create as part of the Mix Modeler application workflow.